Languages of India: Hindi

 The Indian constitution, in 1950, declared Hindi in Devanagari script to be the official language of the union.
 Unless Parliament decided otherwise, the use of English for official purposes was to cease 15 years after the constitution came into effect, i.e. on 26 January 1965.
-The prospect of the changeover, however, led to much alarm in the non Hindi-speaking areas of India, especially in South India whose native tongues are not related to Hindi.
+The prospect of the changeover, however, led to much alarm in the non-Hindi-speaking areas of India, especially in South India whose native tongues are not related to Hindi.
 As a result, Parliament enacted the Official Languages Act in 1963, which provided for the continued use of English for official purposes along with Hindi, even after 1965.

 Bengali

 Native to the Bengal region, comprising the nation of Bangladesh and the states of West Bengal, Tripura and Barak Valley region of Assam.
 Bengali (also spelt as Bangla: বাংলা) is the sixth most spoken language in the world.
 After the partition of India (1947), refugees from East Pakistan were settled in Tripura, and Jharkhand and the union territory of Andaman and Nicobar Islands.
 There is also a large number of Bengali-speaking people in Maharashtra and Gujarat where they work as artisans in jewellery industries.
-Bengali developed from Abahatta, a derivative of Apabhramsha, itself derived from Magadhi Prakrit.
+Bengali developed from Abahattha, a derivative of Apabhramsha, itself derived from Magadhi Prakrit.
 The modern Bengali vocabulary contains the vocabulary base from Magadhi Prakrit and Pali, also borrowings from Sanskrit and other major borrowings from Persian, Arabic, Austroasiatic languages and other languages in contact with.

 Like most Indian languages, Bengali has a number of dialects.
 It exhibits diglossia, with the literary and standard form differing greatly from the colloquial speech of the regions that identify with the language.
 Bengali language has developed a rich cultural base spanning art, music, literature, and religion.
-Bengali has some of the oldest literature of all modern Indo-Aryan languages, dating from about 10th to 12th century ('Chargapada' Buddhist songs).
-There have been many movements in defence of this language and in 1999 UNESCO declared 21 Feb as the International Mother Language Day in commemoration of the Bengali Language Movement in 1952.
+Bengali has some of the oldest literature of all modern Indo-Aryan languages, dating from about 7th to 12th century ('Charyapada' Buddhist songs).
+There have been many movements in defence of this language and in 1999 UNESCO declared 21 Feb as the International Mother Language Day in commemoration of the Bengali language movement in 1952.

-Magahi

-Magahi language also known as Magadhi is a language spoken in Bihar, Jharkhand and West Bengal states of eastern India, and in the Terai of Nepal.
-Magadhi Prakrit was the ancestor of Magahi, from which the latter's name derives.

-Magahi derived from the ancient Magadhi Prakrit, which was created in the ancient kingdom of Magadha, the core of which was the area south of the Ganges and east of Son River.

-Though the number of speakers in Magahi is about 12.6 million, it has not been constitutionally recognised in India.

-Historically, Magahi had no famous written literature.
-There are many popular songs throughout the area in which the language is spoken, and strolling bards recite various long epic poems which are known more or less over the whole of Northern India.
-In Magahi speaking area, folk singers sing a good number of ballads.